CodewithPado/Rock-Paper-Scissors/README.md

   ```}```
 ```}```

-I declared two variables to store both the player and computer's score
+I declared two variables to store both the player and computer's score.__

 ```let playerScore = 0;```
 ```let computerScore = 0;```

 Then I created a playRound function with two parameters (playerSelection,computerSelection).
 Within this function I compared the playerSelection (the dependent parameter) to the computerSelection (the independent parameter).
-I used template literals to print the result in the event of a winner to the user.
+I used template literals to print the result in the event of a winner to the user.__

 ```function playRound(playerSelection,computerSelection){```
   ```if (playerSelection === computerSelection){```
     ```return("It's a tie!");```